The Problem

 Method 1: Apply one custom mask to the full 10-digit number.

-This is the method used in the solution.
+This is the shortest version when your spreadsheet engine supports custom phone masks inside TEXT.
 The pattern tells Excel where the parentheses, space, and dash should go, so every 10-digit value is displayed in the same readable style.

 =TEXT(A2, "(###) ###-####")